pippim/pippim.github.io/index.md

 ## Program Overview

-This overview will help you, when reviewing `stack-to-blog.py` code.

-The program uses a two pass technique.
-The first pass does some formatting but mostly counts occurences of headers.
+The `stack-to-blog.py` program uses a two pass technique.
+The first pass does some formatting but mostly counts occurences of key markdown elements.

-The second pass does most of the formatting and repeats some of the same counting solely for the sake of inserting HTML code at the right places.
+The second pass does most of the formatting and repeats some of the same counting in order to insert HTML code in the correct places.

 ### Initialization